abarb014/nctutorial/README.md

 ```
 What we are doing is making a `netcat` server on port 32981.
 Requests to that port will be piped (or forwarded) to the amazon.com webserver on port 80.
 Now if we go to a
 web browser and type `localhost:32981` in the address bar, nothing will happen!
 Why?
 Well, the first call to `netcat` makes the server, and the second one redirects the
 request, but we are not doing anything with the repy from amazon!
-It comes back to our browser to do what it pleases.
 We can fix this with a two way pipe, or "named pipe".

 This time, do this:
 ```